-Canadian work can look familiar from France, but the language around pay, contracts, deductions, benefits, vacation, and references is different.
-Start with the basics before optimizing salary or career strategy.
+Canadian work can look familiar at first, but pay language, contracts, deductions, benefits, vacation, and references often differ from what newcomers expect.
+Learn the basics before comparing salary offers or planning a career move.

 Job types and offer letters